lunduniversity/introprog/README.md

 Course homepage (in Swedish): http://cs.lth.se/pgk/

-This is work in progress; the first instance of the course starts this fall semester, August 29, 2016 at LTH in Lund.
+This is on-going work, and the first instance of the course was given in 2016 at Lund University.
+A new instance of the course is given each fall semester.

 ## How to use this repo